logicalparadox/filtr/README.md

 // results == [ 17, 19 ];
 ```

-#### Test Options
+#### Test options provide different output

 Testing also supports a number of options passed in as the second argument.

-* type: input modifier
-* * `set`: (default) assert that the data provided is an array. test each item.
-* * `single`: assert that the data provided is a single item. return boolean.
-* spec: output modifer
+* *spec*: output modifer
-* * `subset`: (default) return an array containing a subset of matched items
+  * _subset_: (default) return an array containing a subset of matched items
-* * `boolean`: return an array of the original length with each item being a boolean when object passed or failed.
+  * _boolean_: return an array of the original length with each item being a boolean when object passed or failed.
-* * `index`: return an array of numbers matching the index of passed object in the original array
+  * _index_: return an array of numbers matching the index of passed object in the original array
+* *type*: input modifier
+  * _set_: (default) assert that the data provided is an array. test each item.
+  * _single_: assert that the data provided is a single item. return boolean.

+Using the `spec` output modifier is an easy way to handle post processing of result sets
+without having to match up a subset.

 ```js
 var query = filtr({ $gt: 15, $lt: 25 })